LandscapeGeoinformatics/GRQA_src/README.md

 * *\*\_param\_stats* for calculating GRQA time series statistics per parameter
 * *\*\_plot\_sites* for creating maps of observation site distribution, monthly availablity, monthly continuity and median value per parameter
 * *\*\_plot\_hist* for creating temporal distribution plots, histograms and box plots per parameter
+* *\*\_plot\_sites\_grid* for creating maps of observation site distribution, monthly availablity, monthly continuity and median value of DO, DOC, TP and TSS for the paper
+* *\*\_plot\_hist\_grid* for creating temporal distribution plots, histograms and box plots of DO, DOC, TP and TSS for the paper

-Each Python script has a corresponding shell script that was used for submitting Slurm jobs on the HPC cluster of University of Tartu.
+Each Python script has a corresponding shell script that was used for submitting Slurm jobs to the HPC cluster of University of Tartu.